zhaoshenzhai/mathwiki/README.md

 ## :pencil2: Note Types and Templates

-Each note is currently one of four types:
+Each note is currently one of five types (four atomic notes and one [map of content](https://forum.obsidian.md/t/on-the-process-of-making-mocs/1060/11)):

 * **Definition**, either of an `object` or of a `notion`, which links to:
     * Types: _Objects/notions of type `object`/`notion` with additional restrictions._